Distributed Local Verification using Proofs with(out) Errors

-$\blacktriangleright$ \textbf{General Idea of the Algorithm:} The general idea is that the parent-child relation (that we see due to the 3-labeling in Section~\ref{sec:3labels}) for all nodes in any (sub)tree can be encoded using only $2$ labels, as long as a node $v$ can see a route $P$ of $5$ nodes with their respective labels such that $v$ is the central node on $P$.
-We handle the nodes that are not a central node on a route of $5$ nodes (e.g., leaves) separately.
+$\blacktriangleright$ \textbf{General Idea of the Algorithm:} If a graph has a cycle, to verify cycle existence, a sense of direction among the tree nodes can be encoded using only $2$ distinct proof labels, as long as a node $v$ can see a $v$-centered route $P$ of $5$ nodes with their respective proof labels.
+We separately handle the cases when $v$ is a leaf node or a tree node neighboring a leaf node (i.e. when $v$ is not a part of a $v$-centered route, consisting of $5$ nodes).

-We have a subroutine (see Algorithm~\ref{alg:parent}) where each node $v$ can recognize whether it is a core node, or a tree node, or neither and if $v$ is a tree node, then it can recognize its parent, using only labels in its $2$-hop neighborhood.
-Once we have such a subroutine, each node $v$ can run it for itself and for each of its neighbors $u$ (use view distance $3$ to run an algorithm that requires view distance $2$ at each neighbor).
-Then, node $v$ can verify whether the results of the subroutine for each neighbor $u$ match the result for $v$, e.g., if the subroutine returned that the parent of $v$ is $p$, then the subroutine for $p$ must return that the parent of $p$ is not $v$ and the subroutine for each neighbor $u\neq p$ must return that the parent of $u$ is $v$.

-Now we discuss the idea behind establishing child-parent relation (or direction) among the nodes using only $2$ labels.